 Economists have long studied scarcity – the allocation of finite resources, such as money, to competing demands.
-And recently, behavioural economist Sendhil Mullainathan and psychologist Eldar Shafir published a book about the topic.
-The book – titled Scarcity – explores the feeling of scarcity, the emotional and cognitive effects of not having enough, rather than scarcity itself.
+Behavioural economist Sendhil Mullainathan and psychologist Eldar Shafir published a book about the topic – titled Scarcity – which explores the feeling of scarcity, the emotional and cognitive effects of not having enough, rather than scarcity itself.

 Double trouble: the impact of scarcity